-You'll find that we emphasize throughout this book that the C# language cannot be viewed in isolation, but must be considered in parallel with the .NET Framework.
+Throughout this book, we emphasize that the C# language must be considered in parallel with the .NET Framework, rather than viewed in isolation.
 The C# compiler specifically targets .NET, which means that all code written in C# will always run within the .NET Framework.
 This has two important consequences for the C# language:

-- □ The architecture and methodologies of C# reflect the underlying methodologies of .NET. - □ In many cases, specific language features of C# actually depend upon features of .NET, or of the .NET base classes.
+- 1. The architecture and methodologies of C# reflect the underlying methodologies of .NET. - 2.
+In many cases, specific language features of C# actually depend on features of .NET, or of the .NET base classes.

-Because of this dependence, it is important to gain some understanding of the architecture and methodology of .NET before we begin C# programming.
+Because of this dependence, it is important to gain some understanding of the architecture and methodology of .NET before you begin C# programming.
 That is the purpose of this chapter.
+The following is an outline of what this chapter covers:

-We will begin by going over what happens when all code (including C#) that targets .NET is compiled and run.
-Once we have this broad overview, we will take a more detailed look at the Microsoft Intermediate Language (MSIL or simply IL), the assembly language which all compiled code ends up in on .NET.
-In particular, we will see how IL, in partnership with the Common Type System (CTS) and Common Language Specification (CLS) works to give us interoperability between languages that target .NET.
-We'll also discuss where common languages (including Visual Basic and C++) fit into .NET.

-Once we've done that, we will move on to examine some of the other features of .NET, including assemblies, namespaces, and the .NET base classes.
-We'll finish the chapter with a brief look at the kinds of applications we can create as C# developers.
+u This chapter begins by explaining what happens when all code (including C#) that targets .NET is compiled and run.
+Once you have this broad overview, you take a more detailed look at the Microsoft Intermediate Language (MSIL or simply IL); the assembly language that all compiled code ends up in on .NET.
+In particular, you see how IL, in partnership with the Common Type System (CTS) and Common Language Specification (CLS), works to give you interoperability between languages that target .NET.
+This chapter also discusses where common languages (including Visual Basic and C++) fit into .NET.
+Next, you move on to examine some of the other features of .NET, including assemblies, namespaces, and the .NET base classes.
+The chapter finishes with a brief look at the kinds of applications you can create as a C# developer.